 - Payment-related disputes.

-- Privacy Policies – Since multiple users can participate in a group buy via some mobile payment apps, FTC investigators examined the privacy policies of the reviewed applications / plugins.
+- Privacy Policies – Since multiple users can participate in a group buys, FTC investigators examined associated privacy policies.

 What Did The FTC Discover After Reviewing Mobile Payment Apps?

 - Most mobile payment apps didn’t feature pre-download disclosures about “issues that are important to consumers.”

 - After downloading the apps, investigators noticed that nearly all of the associated terms “placed all liability for unauthorized charges on the consumer.”

 - Nearly all of the reviewed apps had “strong security promises and linked to privacy policies.”